What are the ingredients in your tortillas?

 Long story, short: when you bite into a Siete tortilla you should be proud of what you're eating, be able to eat it—guilt-free—and you should love the taste so much that you tell all your friends, or at least scream to the heavens.

 On each product page and in the ingredients field above, you'll find links to ingredient-specific pages that contain information and peer reviewed research regarding the ingredients that we use.
 To be clear, this isn’t to claim specific health benefits–we’re not scientists or dieticians–but to present the existing research and give you all a window into the thought process underpinning our use of these ingredients.

 What is Xanthan Gum, and why do you use this ingredient?

 Xanthan gum is an emulsifier derived from Xanthomonas campestris, a bacteria.
-The bacteria is fed a sugar derived from corn, soy or wheat.
+The bacteria is fed a sugar derived from corn, soy, sugar cane, beets, or wheat.